 to abortion services for individuals covered by insurance plans that are exempt

 from the new coverage mandate.
 Individuals under these plans will still have access to abortion coverage through the Oregon Health Authority.
-Finally, it covers abortion for women who would otherwise be eligible for medical assistance if not for their immigration status.
+Finally, it covers abortion services for individuals who would otherwise be eligible for medical assistance if not for their immigration status.

 When will benefits be available?